 While the cream is heating up, add the egg yolks and sugar to a medium-size mixing bowl.
 Using an electric hand mixer, or just your grit and gumption, beat the egg yolks and sugar together vigorously until they are lemony-yellow in appearance and very thick.

-When properly mixed, the beaters will leave behind a thick ribbon when lifted from the surface of the egg mixture.
+The beaters will leave behind a thick ribbon when lifted from the egg mixture’s surface when properly whisked.

-Carefully slide the pie into the oven, being careful not to spill it.
-Bake the pie for 30-35 minutes or until the center is just barely jiggly.
+Carefully slide the pie into the oven, taking care not to spill it.
+Bake the crème brûlée pie for 30-35 minutes in the preheated oven until the center is just barely jiggly.

-Once the pie is barely jiggly in the center, carefully remove it from the oven.
+Carefully remove the pie from the oven after it’s done baking.
 Allow the pie to cool to room temperature, then cover it with plastic wrap.
-Don’t press the plastic onto the surface of the crème brûlée as it will mar the top.
-Just drape it over the pie crust and the pie plate.
+Don’t press the plastic onto the surface of the crème brûlée as it will take some of the custard with it when you remove it.

-Refrigerate the pie for 12 hours (or overnight) to allow it to firm up completely.
+Refrigerate the crème brûlée pie for 12 hours (or overnight) to set it.

-I use regular granulated sugar because it doesn’t burn as dark as superfine, but you can use either or.
-Sprinkle the sugar evenly over the surface of the chilled pie.
-The key to an even color is making sure the sugar is spread evenly and not clumped up.
+Remove the pie from the refrigerator and sprinkle the sugar in an even layer over the top of the pie.
+Ensure there are no clumps of sugar, or it won’t brûlée properly.
 Use a butane torch to melt and caramelize the sugar topping.
-The sugar will bubble and change from yellow to a golden brown to dark brown in seconds, so be conservative in how long you torch each section.
+The sugar will bubble and change from yellow to golden brown to dark brown in seconds, so be conservative in how long you torch each section.

 Once the sugar is a deep amber color, turn the torch off and allow it to set (and harden) for 1 minute.

-If you don’t have a butane torch, you can brûlée the crème in your oven under the broiler.
-Protect the edges of the pie by covering them with aluminum foil, first.
+You can brûlée the crème in your oven under the broiler if you don’t have a butane kitchen torch.
+Protect the edges of the pie by covering them with aluminum foil first.

-Set the broiler to high, and slide the sugar topped pie under it.
+Set the broiler to high, and slide the sugar-topped pie under it.
 You want it to be six inches away from the broiler.
-Broil the pie just until the sugar begins to bubble, then carefully remove it from the oven.
+Broil the pie until the sugar bubbles, then carefully remove it from the oven.
 The sugar will continue to brown as it sits.

 This isn’t my favorite method because it also heats the pie underneath, but it’ll work in a pinch.

-Now, I’m not saying you have to go all out with your crème brûlée pie’s garnish.
-But, I mean, you are now a part of my merry band of misfits, and we do extra.
-In all seriousness, the crème brûlée pie is ready to dig into right now, but why not up the ante with a cute garnish?
-You can make these sugared cranberries and herbs a day or two ahead, so they’re dried and ready to go onto the pie when it’s brûléed.
-Just try to avoid doing it on a humid or rainy day.
+Now, I’m not saying you must go all out with your crème brûlée pie’s garnish.
+But you are now a part of my merry band of misfits, and we do extra.
+The crème brûlée pie is ready to dig into right now, but why not up the ante with a cute garnish?
+You can sugar berries- cranberries, strawberries, blackberries, etc.- and herbs a day or two ahead, so they’re dried and ready to go onto the pie when it’s brûléed.
+Just try to avoid doing this on a humid or rainy day.
 The moisture in the air will keep them from drying properly.

-Take those egg whites you have leftover from separating your eggs for the custard.
-Put those whites in a small mixing bowl and use a fork to beat them until smooth.
-Keep that fork because you’ll use it to dip your cranberries.
+Take the egg whites leftover from separating your eggs for the custard.
+Put the egg whites in a small mixing bowl and beat them until smooth with a fork.

-Drop 3 or 4 cranberries into the bowl of whites and use the fork to toss them around.
-Lift the cranberries out of the whites with the fork.
-I’m super immature and flick them over into the sugar like this is an arcade game, but you can place them gently into the sugar.
-Sprinkle sugar over the cranberries to coat them.
-Next, transfer the sugared cranberries to a cooling rack.
+Drop 3 or 4 berries into the bowl of whites and use the fork to toss them around.
+Lift the berries out of the whites with the fork and sprinkle sugar over them.
+Next, transfer the sugared berries to a cooling rack.

-Use a pastry brush to brush both sides of sage leaves and coat them in sugar as well.
+Use a pastry brush to brush both sides of sage leaves and coat them in sugar.
 Brush the rosemary stems with egg whites and dip them in the sugar.
 Shake off excess sugar from each item before transferring them to the cooling rack.

 Allow these to dry for at least 2 hours, but overnight is best.
-Store them uncovered, so they dry hard.
-I would store them in an airtight container with a pack of food-safe silica gels.
+Store them uncovered so they dry hard.
+I would store them in an airtight container containing food-safe silica gels.

 Once you get through the shell, cut it as you would any other pie.

 You can serve this with fresh berries if they’re in season.
 You can also serve this on its own if you’re not doing the sugared fruits and herbs.
-Honestly, it needs no other garnish or topping, though whipped cream is a popular accompaniment with my family.
+It needs no other garnish or topping, though whipped cream is a popular accompaniment with my family.

-Again, since the rock-hard sugar starts to soften in the fridge, I can only vouch for this pie being good for 2 days, tops.
-Any longer and you might have caramel goo-topped custard pie instead of this crème brûlée goddess.
-It’ll still taste amazing, but it may also be a bit messier.
+Since the rock-hard sugar starts to soften in the fridge, crème brûlée pie is best enjoyed within 2 days of brûléeing it.
+You might have caramel goo-topped custard pie instead of crème brûlée goodness if you store it longer.
+It’ll still taste amazing but may also be a bit messier.

-This is a classic dessert in the best sense of the word.
-A dessert you know and love in the shell of pure comfort.
-You can’t be that with a bat.
-Let me know what you think of this Crème Brûlée Pie in the comments below.
+This remix of the classic dessert will wow you and your crew.
+Serve this decadent Crème Brûlée Pie at your next holiday celebration, special occasion, or family dinner.
+Let me know what you think of this recipe in the comments below.
 Don’t forget to share it with your world, too!

 Crème Brûlée Pie